 Many of the medina’s streets are so narrow that only motorbikes and bicycles can get access here.
 This has led to the medina being increasingly plagued by kamikaze motorcyclists who go shooting through the crowds at reckless speeds – keep to the side of the road and try to watch out for the hazards of approaching traffic both in front and behind.
 Otherwise, you could get run over at great speed.

-In order to save some time or save some energy, you can also get around Marrakech using the city’s relatively efficient public bus service.
+In order to save some time and energy, you can also get around Marrakech using the city’s relatively efficient public bus service.
 Buses are cheap but hot and overcrowded.

 All public bus services in Marrakech are run by ALSA Marrakech.
 If you opt to use the bus, expect most buses to operate daily every 10 to 60 minutes, depending on the line.

 Fares range from 2-5 MAD (Morrocan dirhams) depending on the distance and the tickets can be purchased in cash directly from the bus driver.
 You can find more information about different bus lines and fares here.

 Another alternative and fun way to explore Marrakech is getting around on a bicycle.
 Although traffic can be hectic at times, cycling in Marrakech is relatively safe.
 Marrakech recently launched the first bike-sharing system in Africa, Medina Bikes.

 More than 300 bicycles are anchored in ten key points over the city and are available 24/7.
 A day pass costs 50 MAD while a weekly pass costs 150 MAD.
 More information can be found here.

 I wouldn’t normally advise taking a taxi around Marrakech but they are certainly the fastest way around the city.
 Taking a taxi is certainly the quickest and most convenient way to reach Marrakech from the airport.